CUSTIS-public/CUSTIS.Generator.Docx/README.md

 If the first two alternatives sound gibberish to you, they are for Power Platform developers (basically a low-code application development platform from Microsoft), but even they some times are not easy or good enough to work with and both require licensing.

- ## What is Novo Docx
+ ## What is CUSTIS.Generator.Docx

-Novo Docx is a .NET core library and an Azure Functions App that hosts it.
+CUSTIS.Generator.Docx is a .NET core library and an Azure Functions App that hosts it.
 You can send a Word template in your JSON object to populate the template and it replies with a filled document, lightning fast.
 In case of any issues or potencial issues, it will explain well in the reply.

 > 📯 NOTE!
 >